Mihai Ralea: Final years

 Ralea and his family lived at a luxurious villa on Washington Street, Dorobanți.
 In 1961, he had been re-inducted into the literary canon, mentioned in official manuals as one of sixteen critics whose work supported "socialist construction".
-Around that time, Ralea and Vianu mounted campaign for Marxist humanism, and were elected to the National Board of UNESCO (Ralea was its vice president).
+Around that time, Ralea and Vianu mounted campaigns for Marxist humanism, and were elected to the National Board of UNESCO (Ralea was its vice president).
 Their actions were condemned at the time by the exile writer Virgil Ierunca, who described their "solemn agitation" as a new ruse on the part of Gheorghiu-Dej.
-Ralea was also sent abroad with a dossier on exile writer Vintilă Horia, who had received the Prix Goncourt.
+Ralea was then sent abroad with a mission to smooth out France–Romania relations in science and culture, meeting with his psychologist counterpart, Paul Fraisse.
+He carried on him a dossier on exile writer Vintilă Horia, who had received the Prix Goncourt.
 It showed evidence of Horia's support for interwar fascism.
 Ralea's mission was hampered by revelations about his own compromises with fascism, published in Le Monde, Paris-Presse and the Romanian diaspora press, under such titles as: "Ralea used to lift his arm really high".
 According to later assessments, the Horia affair and Ralea's participation therein were instrumented by the Securitate.

 Adhering to the official cultural policy, Ralea was making efforts to be admitted into the Workers' Party.
 His application was politely turned down, but he was honored with the vice presidency of the Great National Assembly Presidium and a seat on the republican Council of State.
+At some point in the earliest 1960s, he was visited in Bucharest by Soviet psychologist Aleksei N. Leontiev, who confirmed Ralea and Slama-Cazacu's hopes that the Soviet Union would no longer deter research in the field.
 In 1962, Ralea was one of the guest speakers at a Geneva conference on the generation gap, alongside Louis Armand, Claude Autant-Lara, and Jean Piaget.
 Also that year, he helped with the recovery and reemployment of a former rival, Traian Herseni.
 Reportedly, Ralea excused Herseni's Iron Guard affiliation as a careerist move rather than a political crime.
+According to Securitate sources, Herseni remained in charge of the institute, since Ralea would only show up "for a couple of hours".
 Together, they published Sociologia succesului ("The Sociology of Success"); Herseni used the pseudonym Traian Hariton.
-Despite such interventions, Ralea was publicly shamed by the dissident poet Păstorel Teodoreanu, who nicknamed him the communist "Viceroy", or "Immo-Ralea".
+Despite such interventions, and his rescue of various other professionals, The dissident poet Păstorel Teodoreanu, whom Ralea reportedly fought to see reprieved from communist imprisonment, was still his noted critic, nicknaming him the communist "Viceroy", or "Immo-Ralea".